io-gui/io/readme.md

-# Io.js: element classes for data-driven web applications #
+# Io.js: UI library for data-driven web applications #

 > ⚠️ Io.js is NOT production ready!
 > This project uses modern web technologies such as
 > [Custom Elements](https://caniuse.com/#feat=custom-elementsv1) and
 > [ES6 modules](https://caniuse.com/#feat=es6-module) and may or may not work in some browsers.

-Io.js is a collection of lightweight classes that let you build encapsulated and reusable custom elements.
+Io.js consists of few lightweight classes that let you build encapsulated and reusable custom elements.
 It is inspired by [Polymer](https://github.com/Polymer/polymer) and [DreemGL](https://github.com/dreemproject/dreemgl).
 You can view the online demo [here](http://arodic.github.io/io/).
 For a quick start, continue reading this document.